alex-vasiliu/iOS-portfolio/README.md

 <br>

 ## Shapes
 [Shapes](https://vimeo.com/339986401) is an arcade game crafted for players with all ages.
 Its simple concept using only familiar gestures like tapping and swiping allows it for an easy gameplay with intuitive interactions and a straightforward navigation.
 You can play it on your way to work, while waiting for the coffee or when you’re bored.
-Visiting the Daily Rewards feature will grant you extra rewards like cubes, skins and even themes.
+The Daily Rewards feature will grant you extra rewards like cubes, skins and even themes.

 ##### 🔨 Technologies Used: Swift, SpriteKit, Facebook, Firebase Storage, OneSignal, In-App Purchase, CryptoSwift